highchair/artinruins-com/_property/masonic-temple-pvd.md

 1949
 : Construction on the auditorium and offices block began in the spring.
 On May 4, Governor John O. Pastore signed a bill dedicating [one of the buildings] as the “Veterans Memorial Auditorium” and providing free office space for chartered veterans organizations.
 : The optimistic “1949” date is carved into the facade of the Temple.
-: The linking building between the two structures is removed as part of the construction process on the Auditorum.
+: The linking building between the two structures is removed as part of the construction process on the Auditorium.

 1950
 : Restoration of the auditorium was completed for a dedication ceremony on January 29, 1950, and the grand opening concert on January 30, with performances by the Rhode Island Philharmonic Orchestra and the Boston Symphony Orchestra. *Long range plans to finish the Temple as office space never materialized*.